 The point of the transport layer is that it provides multiple lightweight logical connections multiplexed on a single TCP connection.
 Each lightweight connection is unidirectional and provides reliable ordered message transport (i.e. it provides framing on top of TCP).

 Properties of the transport protocol:

 - Single TCP connection.
 Only a single TCP connection at a time is used between any pair of peers.
-These connections are potentially long lived.
-Once a connection with a peer is established, it is used for sending/receiving messages until the TCP connection is explicitly closed or some unrecoverable error occurred.
+These connections are potentially long-lived.
+Once a connection with a peer is established, it is used for sending/receiving messages until the TCP connection is explicitly closed or some unrecoverable error occurs.

 Properties of the implementation:

 - Reporting of network failures.
 Network failures are not hidden from the application layer.
 If a TCP connection is dropped unexpectedly, the transport layer should notify the application layer.
 In Cardano SL, the policy is to try to reconnect and only declare a peer unreachable if reconnecting also fails.